Movement : Automatic Seiko Cal. 4R36

 Points of Mention

-This watch is sold with its original Seiko presentation box and instruction booklet.
-The watch is paired with its original Seiko 22mm black Nylon NATO strap.
-The watch is from May 2020 and is sold in worn but fair condition, likely worn a handful of times at most, as you can see from the photographs.
+This watch is sold with its original Seiko box, with no papers included.
+The watch comes paired on its original bracelet with spare links included in the box is a 22mm Seiko blue Rubber strap and a 22mm Strapcode Jubilee bracelet.
+The watch is from Circa.
+June 2018 and is in worn condition, but overall very good as you can see.
 The watch comes with our 12-Months Warranty.